 Friday, July 10 Grand Junction to Twin Lakes CO

-Not long after, we arrive at the Continental Divide and Memorial to the 10th Infantry Mountain Men WWII Veteran’s Memorial.
-Stopping to take pictures we discover the air is just a wee bit cooler at a 9200 foot elevation then it is down on the valley floor.
-Shorts and Hawaiian print shirts just aren’t going to cut it.
+Not long after, we arrive at the Continental Divide and Memorial to the 10th Infantry Mountain Men WWII Veteran's Memorial.
+Stopping to take pictures we discover the air is just a wee bit cooler at a 9200-foot elevation than it is down on the valley floor.
+Shorts and Hawaiian print shirts just aren't going to cut it.
 A quick change into warmer clothes, and then on to Leadville.

 Leadville is a quaint town sitting at an elevation of 10,185 feet.
 A historical mining town with many mines still in operation, it is also the highest incorporated city in the country.
 Readying ourselves for high prices since we are so far away from everything, we stop at the Golden Burro Cafe for lunch.
 Brian orders a big bowl of green chili and a beer, I get a BBQ Ham sandwich along with an iced tea, and Trevor has a piece of chocolate cream pie (don't judge, at least he is eating).
 Total bill? $10.00.
 Yep, that's right.
 TEN whole dollars.
 Quite the bargain.

-Our plan to walk around are quickly squelched, it’s damn cold up here!
+Our plan to walk around is quickly squelched, it's damn cold up here!
 Back to our warm car and off to Twin Lakes.

 Twin Lakes sits at 9200 feet.
 We arrive in the rain.
 As with all small towns we've come to, the speed limit quickly changes from 65 to 55 to 45 to 35 or below.
 Just as we hit the town limits, and as soon as the sign changes to 35 MPH, we see the car with the red lights on top parked off to the side of the road.
 I quickly slow down.